Resilient-Labs/todo-list-2018c-week05/README.md

 Event delegation, the ability to apply formatting and event listeners to items that are not there when the DOM renders.

-## Examples:
+## Related Projects:
-Take a look at these couple examples that I have in my own portfolio:
+Take a look at these cool projects that I have in my portfolio:

 **Carousel:** https://mystifying-stallman-5862e0.netlify.com/